Vanderbilt Specialty Pharmacy Student Research Program

 Students in Our Program

-Hannah attends UTHSC College of Pharmacy and is in the class of 2024.
-She is working with VSP Program Director of Complex Projects Houston Wyatt on a study evaluating real word findings of usage and tolerance of CLL specialty medications at an academic medical institution.
+Miller attends UTHSC College of Pharmacy and is in the class of 2027.
+She is working with VSP Outcomes' Director Autumn Zuckerman on a study that is evaluating direct cost avoidance from pharmacist interventions.

-Nadia attends Belmont University and is in the class of 2024.
-She is working with VSP Outcomes' Research and Engagement Pharmacist Chelsea Renfro on a study describing the coordination of care process and patient journey for patients receiving subcutaneous maintenance doses of ustekinumab.
+Ashley attends Belmont University and is in the class of 2027.
+She is working with VSP Outcomes' Research and Engagement Pharmacist Chelsea Renfro on a study that is exploring current practices in LFT monitoring.